-In this experiment we used two agents that simulate the human reasoning process.
+In this experiment we used two agents, namely A_1 and A_2 that simulate the human reasoning process.
 When people reason about the behavior of others they often express their emotion (i.e., feeling sorry for someone, feeling happy for them, resenting their good fortune, or gloating over their bad fortune).
 To do this, agents maintain a list of cases establishing points of view of other agents and use these cases to take future actions.
+These two agents work in a cooperative environment in which the agent A_2 should wait for a message from the agent A_1 in order to take the right step in the right direction.

-The agents described in this experiment are able to participate in a multi-stage game in which one intelligent agent (1) observes and interacts with a naïve agent (2) express feelings about other agent's actions.
+The agents described in this experiment are able to participate in a multi-stage game in which one intelligent agent (A_1) observes and interacts with a naïve agent (A_2) express feelings about other agent's actions.
 The naïve agent uses those emotions to take the right action.
 These emotions are vital to the decision-making process and to manage competing motivations.